 Plant Engineer Job Listings

 Popular Skills for Plant Engineer

-Plant Engineers generally report applying a varied skill set to their work.
-Most notably, skills in Programmable Logic Controllers / Automation, Budget Management, Project Management, and autodesk autocad are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Engineering Design.
-Those familiar with Plant Maintenance also tend to know Budget Management and Engineering Design.
+Plant Engineers report using a pretty varied skill set on the job.
+Most notably, skills in Programmable Logic Controllers / Automation, Budget Management, Project Management, and autodesk autocad are correlated to pay that is above average, with boosts between 3 percent and 6 percent.
+At the other end of the pay range are skills like Engineering Design.
+For most people, competency in Plant Maintenance indicates knowledge of Budget Management and Engineering Design.

 Pay by Experience Level for Plant Engineer

 Median of all compensation (including tips, bonus, and overtime) by years of experience.